MV032/TimeZonePlus/README.md

   Right click a user who you want to add a timezone for.
-  You can right click their username from the DM list or from one of their chat in a DM, note it may not work if the message is from a group chat.
+  You can right click their username from the DM list or from one of their chats in a DM.
+Note it may not work if the message is sent from a group chat.

   Click the Add Timezone button at the top of the drop down menu.

-  To view their set timezone just right click them again their local time will be formatted at the top of the drop down menu.
+  To view their set timezone just right click their username again their local time will be formatted at the top of the drop down menu.